 Instances where the procedure might apply include concerns about character (such as convictions, plagiarism, falsifying records), serious unmanaged or untreated health problems, misconduct (abuse of patients or colleagues) or lack of competence.

-If you believe your place on the course or your NMC registration may be at risk as a result of a Fitness to Practise investigation, please contact us as soon as possible on 0345 772 6100.Back to contents
+If you believe your place on the course or your NMC registration may be at risk as a result of a Fitness to Practise investigation, please see our page problems with admissions and contact us as soon as possible on 0345 772 6100.Back to contents

 For information on student electives please see our guide on student electives overseas.